Danny Tudhope

-Daniel "Danny" Tudhope (born 1 December 1985) is a Group 1-winning Scottish jockey.
+Daniel Tudhope (born 1 December 1985) is a Group 1-winning Scottish jockey.
 He is stable jockey to David O'Meara, for whom he has won most of his major races.

 Background

 Tudhope grew up in Irvine, Ayrshire, Scotland.
 He had no family connection with racing, and only considered a career as a jockey when it was suggested to him by a careers advisor.
 He graduated from the Northern Racing College and was apprentice to Declan Carroll in Yorkshire.